BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Getting the ephys data
 ~~~~~~~~~~~~~~~~~~~~~~

 Prior to initiating the extraction process, the electrphysiological data needs to be placed in ephys_data folder.
 In this example, the data used is for continuous adapting pyramidal cells (cADpyr) e-type model of rat somatosensory cortex.
-The data is accessible for download from this `repo <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/feature_extraction/input-traces/C060109A1-SR-C1>`_.
+The data is accessible for download from this `repository <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/feature_extraction/input-traces/C060109A1-SR-C1>`_.
 You can conveniently retrieve it using the ``download_ephys_data.sh`` script.
 When using your own ephys data, it is crucial to specify the type of files you are working with.

 The example works with Igor Binary Wave (ibw) files.
 You can also use Neurodata Without Borders (nwb) files.
 Please update the ``file_type`` variable to “ibw” or “nwb” in the configuration file ``targets.py``.
 Make the necessary changes in the file depending on your data.
-You can also use other file types, such as the Axon Binary File format (abf) and MATLAB binary (mat) files, which use BluePyEfe's reader functions.
+You can also use other file types, such as the Axon Binary File format (abf) and MATLAB binary (mat) files, which use BluePyEfe's `reader <https://github.com/BlueBrain/BluePyEfe/blob/master/bluepyefe/reader.py>`_ functions.
 It will require modifying the ``configure_targets`` function accordingly.
-If your ephys data format is of any other type, don’t hesitate to contact the package authors to implement its reader in BluePyEfe.
+If your ephys data format is of any other type, don't hesitate to contact the package authors to implement its reader in BluePyEfe.

 Extraction
 ~~~~~~~~~~